 New Construction Homes in San Bruno, CA

 New construction homes in San Bruno, CA come almost entirely from infill teardown-and-rebuild on existing single-family lots rather than large subdivisions.
-The clearest way to find them is to track new-construction and demolition permits as they are filed — which AddressIntel does daily across San Bruno and the wider SF Peninsula.
+The clearest way to find them is to track new-construction and demolition permits as they are filed.
+San Bruno is not one of the cities in the AddressIntel permit feed, so this guide shows you how to search the city's own permit portal directly, and where the surrounding Peninsula market data we do publish is useful for pricing.

 Why Permits Are the Best Way to Find New Builds

 San Bruno is a built-out Peninsula city, so “new construction” here rarely means a master-planned subdivision.
 It almost always means infill teardown-and-rebuild: a builder buys an older home, files a demolition permit, then a new-construction permit, and delivers a brand-new spec house on the same lot.
-That is why the permit record — not listing portals — is the earliest and most complete signal.
-AddressIntel scrapes the San Bruno building department daily and counts both permit types, so you can see where the next new builds are coming before they hit the market.
+That is why the permit record — not listing portals — is the earliest and most complete signal: the demolition filing lands well before the finished house is marketed: in our matched permit records the construction permit follows the demolition by a median of about 11 weeks, and the build runs from there.

 What This Means for Buyers & Builders

-For buyers, the permit feed is a head start: a freshly filed new-construction permit flags a spec home that will likely list in the coming months, often before it is marketed.
-For builders, San Bruno’s mix of older housing stock and Peninsula-level median pricing is exactly the teardown-and-rebuild setup the AddressIntel deal screener is built to surface.
-Pair this page with our teardown ROI model, the live deal screener, the building permit tracker, and the San Bruno permit & teardown dashboard.
+For buyers, a permit filing is a head start: a new-construction permit flags a spec home that will likely list in the coming months, often before it is marketed.
+In San Bruno you have to pull that from the city portal yourself, since we do not carry it.
+For builders, San Bruno’s mix of older housing stock and north-Peninsula pricing is the same teardown-and-rebuild setup the AddressIntel deal screener is built to surface in the cities we do cover.
+Pair this page with our teardown ROI model, the live deal screener, and the building permit tracker.

 Frequently Asked Questions